thred/wolfgangsee-pegel/TUTORIAL.md

 For adding this to the crontab, we need the full path.
 Execute `pwd` and copy it.
 Now, edit the crontab table by executing `crontab -e`.
 Add a new line and store it:

     PATH=/usr/local/bin:/usr/bin:/bin:/usr/local/sbin:/usr/sbin:/sbin
-    1 * * * * cd <PWD-PATH> && ./wolfgangsee-pegel.sh
+    5 * * * * cd <PWD-PATH> && ./wolfgangsee-pegel.sh

-This will execute one minute after each full hour, every day.
+This will execute five minutes after each full hour, every day.

 **Try it:** Make a break and check the result.